Spanish FA to take legal action over Hermoso 'lies'

 Rubiales has refused to resign after kissing forward Hermoso on the lips following Spain's Women's World Cup final win over England in Sydney.

-Hermoso said on Friday she "didn't consent" but the federation has questioned her version of events.
+Hermoso said on Friday she did not consent, but the federation has questioned her version of events.

 "The evidence is conclusive," it said.
 "Mr President has not lied."

-In a statement by players' union Futpro, which is representing Hermoso, she is quoted as saying "in no case did I seek to raise (lift) the president" while they embraced on the podium.
+In a statement by players' union Futpro, which is representing 33-year-old Hermoso, she is quoted as saying "in no case did I seek to raise (lift) the president" while they embraced on the podium.

 The Spanish Football Federation (RFEF) said: "The RFEF and Mr President will demonstrate each of the lies that are spread either by someone on behalf of the player or, if applicable, by the player herself.